Visiting Muir Woods? Here’s everything you need to know about taking the Muir Woods Shuttle from San Francisco!

 Marin City Hub

-Leaving Muir Woods on the Shuttle
+How do you leave Muir Woods on the Shuttle?

 Once the shuttle reaches capacity, the rest of the line will have to wait for the next shuttle back into Sausalito or Marin City.

 As the last shuttles of the day do fill up quickly, we highly recommend planning your departure time accordingly and catching an earlier shuttle back.
 If you miss the last shuttle, you can always call a taxi from the payphone in the park.
 However, San Francisco cabs get expensive and your wallet definitely won’t thank you for choosing this option!